Is there a more natural way to groom your horse to shine?

 Step 1 – Currying

 There is never a good reason to use either one of these monstrosities on your horse for currying.
-(The metal curry can be used in the spring to carefully help the horse shed hair.)

 Relaxing the hair erector muscles enables hair to lay flat, meaning a shiny coat!

-It makes it easy to loosen and remove caked on dirt and mud and feels good to your horse!
+A careful, thorough massage with a good, gentle curry makes it easy to loosen and remove caked on dirt and mud and feels good to your horse!

 How it’s done: Start behind the poll and curry your horse in a circular motion from head over chest, shoulder, back, belly, hind end to hocks.
 Don’t work the curry from knee or hock down.
 We’ll get to that later.
 Do this on both sides of the horse.
+Keep an eye on your horse's face and adjust your pressure to what feels good to your horse.
+Be careful around bony potrusions and joints.

 Your goal: Massage the skin and bring up all the dirt and move it to the surface.